Vellai Pura Ondru

 Vellai Pura Ondru is a 1984 Indian Tamil-language film directed by Gangai Amaran, starring Vijayakanth and Sujatha.
 It was released on 13 April 1984, and failed at the box office.
-The film's title is derived from a song from Puthukavithai (1982).
+The film's title is derived from a song from Pudukavithai (1982).

 Production

-The film's title is derived from a song from Puthukavithai (1982).
+The film's title is derived from a song from Pudukavithai (1982).
 Radha was originally announced as a pair to Vijayakanth.

 Themes

 The film has Vijayakanth wielding a chain with a hammer and sickle star dollar, reflecting the actor's passion for communism in the 1980s.

 Soundtrack

 The music was composed by Ilaiyaraaja.
-The song "Ilam Kadhal Veenai Isai Padum" is set to the raga Mayamalavagowla.
+The song "Ilam Kadhal Veenai Isai Padum" is set in Mayamalavagowla, a Carnatic raga.